 Ensle Syphus lived in Knysna until she was 15 years old.
 She believed that her love for history arose from spending her early years in an historical spot, Edinburgh near Brackenhill, about 6kms east of Knysna.
 It’s in the vicinity of the road now known as the Prince Albert Pass and it was there Queen Victoria’s son, Prince Albert, Duke of Edinburgh, while on a visit in 1867, engaged in an elephant hunt resulting in several animals being shot but escaping wounded into the forest (to maybe die later of their injuries) and two elephants being killed in a hail of bullets.

 After the school was moved into Knysna, the Veens also moved into town to live in a stately house with a beautiful view overlooking the lagoon.
-In 1970, the Knysna Provincial Hospital was built on this site.
+The house was demolished when the Knysna Provincial Hospital was built on this site in 1970.

 The Old Passes Road (now called the Seven Passes Road) was the route that Ensle’s family took in those days, when they went south for the summer holidays travelling in their 6-cylinder Buick motorcar along the bumpy gravel road to George.